On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale cohomology of

-In this section, we show that the pro-\'etale cohomology with coefficients in $\Bb_e=\Bb[1/t]^{\varphi=1}$, defined in \S \ref{petsheaves}, satisfies the axioms of Schneider-Stuhler (\ref{axioms}).
+In this section, we show that the pro-\'etale cohomology with coefficients in $\Bb_e=\Bb[1/t]^{\varphi=1}$, defined in \S \ref{petsheaves}, satisfies the axioms of Schneider--Stuhler (\ref{axioms}).
 The crucial axiom to be proven is the homotopy invariance with respect to the 1-dimensional open unit disk.